BlockSigner/cove/site/content/english/careers/partnership-management.md

 ### Our Mission
 Skribble aims to simplify the lives of people and to create trust within the digital world – worldwide.
 Our mission is to contribute a key element that is intuitive in usage and simple to implement: digital signatures.
 We advise and support organizations in the implementation of digital signatures, so that we all are better off by trusting more, wasting less time, and safeguarding environmental resources.
 ### The Team
 Our team is highly motivated, positive and collaborates closely together.
 We are growing fast and our next step is to bring Skribble to Europe.
 We are nice, fun-loving people, working on a non-commission basis and strive to make the world a better place: one signature at a time.
-This culture has made us one of the top 3 ascenders in the Swiss startup raking 2020.
+This culture has made us one of the top 3 ascenders in the Swiss startup ranking 2020.
 Off work, we can be found riding bikes or indulging life with our families and friends.

 ### Your Contribution
-You help us grow Skribble internationally by building partnerships and integrations that allow our customers to use Skribble seamlessly across all their workflows.
-You liaise with our customer facing organisation and product team to integrate customers’ needs as well as our product and sales strategy into your partnership roadmap.
-You convince leading software providers to integrate Skribble and negotiate the technical, commercial and legal aspects of the partnership agreement.
+Your aim is to build strategic partnerships with leading software providers that integrate Skribble’s e-signing solution into their software products.
+These integrations allow a seamless user experience for our customers across all their workflows.
+You liaise with our customer facing organisation and product team to take into account customers’ needs as well as our product and sales strategy for your partnership roadmap.
+You convince leading software providers to integrate Skribble, negotiate the technical, commercial and legal aspects of the partnership agreement and supervise the implementation.
 Building a partnership model will help you to standardise the negotiation process.

 ### Your Background
+- You have a technical background or work experience in a Saas startup
-- 3+ years of experience in negotiating partnership agreements in a technical environment
+- You have a technical background or work experience in a Saas startup
 - Friends describe you as empathetic, well organised and ambitious
 - You are flexible and enjoy working in a highly dynamic environment
 - You are fluent in English (at least level C1) and comfortable in German (at least level B2; other languages are a plus)